Back to: LINQ Tutorial For Beginners and Professionals

 LINQ OrderBy Method with String Data Type in C#

-Let us see an example to understand how the LINQ OrderBy Method works with String Data Type using C#.
+Let us see an example of how the LINQ OrderBy Method works with String Data Type using C#.
 In the below example, we have a collection of string names.
 We then sort the data in ascending order using the LINQ OrderBy method with both Method and Query syntax.

 using System; using System.Collections.Generic; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { List<string> stringList = new List<string>() { "Preety", "Tiwary", "Agrawal", "Priyanka", "Dewangan", "Hina","Kumar","Manoj", "Rout", "James"}; //Using Method Syntax var MS = stringList.OrderBy(name => name); //Using Query Syntax var QS = (from name in stringList orderby name ascending select name).ToList(); foreach (var item in MS) { Console.WriteLine(item + " "); } Console.ReadKey(); } } }